Axelera AI: Shaping the Future of AI Inference at the Edge

 We implement the activation function of a neural network and other control logics using RISC-V processors and reach a core efficiency of 14.7 TOPs/W and an overall energy efficiency of about 11 TOPs/W (tera operations per second and per watt) while keeping high int-8 precision.

 Staying fully digital allows us to reach this high precision.
 While there are analog ways to implement a neural network, like memristors, typically, these get only to 4-bit precision, maybe 6-bit.
-Reaching 8-bit with these analog processors is near impossible.
+Reaching 8-bit with these analog processors is nearly impossible.
 Unfortunately, analog computing still suffers from problems of noise, drift, and temperature, and it’s difficult to scale to the latest manufacturing node (7nm / 5nm / 3nm).
 Also, the non-deterministic way to perform calculations in the analog domain is an issue: if you input data a million times, you expect a million times the same output.

 Our approach is to stay with digital chips, where we have lots of IP and experience.
 Also, it’s not just building the chip but delivering an overall great customer experience.
-Customers don’t want to spend their time optimizing their machine learning; they simply want to get results efficiently and without headache.
+Customers don’t want to spend their time optimizing their machine learning; they simply want to get results efficiently and without headaches.

 That’s why we also have a software team working on optimizing the neural networks themselves.
 On one hand, this is about picking the right neural network architecture, and on the other hand, it’s about making already trained, large neural networks more efficient, e.g., through pruning, quantization, or knowledge distillation.
 Most neural networks today are still designed for CPUs, but with our tools, it will become easy for everyone to develop networks for the most cutting-edge AI chips.